Russia women's national under-17 football team

 The Russia women's national under-17 football team is the national under-17 football team of Russia and is governed by the Football Union of Russia.
 On 28 February 2022, due to the 2022 Russian invasion of Ukraine and in accordance with a recommendation by the International Olympic Committee (IOC), FIFA and UEFA suspended the participation of Russia, including in the Qatar 2022 World Cup.
 The Russian Football Union unsuccessfully appealed the FIFA and UEFA bans to the Court of Arbitration for Sport, which upheld the bans.
+In October 2023, FIFA and UEFA lifted the ban on the team, allowing them to return to competitions.
+This was met with opposition from Ukraine and some other UEFA members.
+England, Poland, Latvia, Lithuania, Sweden, Denmark, Finland, Ireland, Norway, and Romania announced that they would not play the team if it was allowed back.
+UEFA later axed the plan.